wighawag/hardhat-deploy/README.md

 });
 ```

-Since the diamond standard has no builtin mechanism to make the execution atomic, the Diamond when deployed is actually deployed along a special contract, the `Diamantaire` that act as a wrapper to the diamond that can only be executed by the specified `owner`,
+Since the diamond standard has no builtin mechanism to make the execution atomic, the Diamond when deployed is actually deployed along a special contract, the `Diamantaire` (see code [here](solc_0.6/proxy/diamond/Diamantaire.sol)) that act as a wrapper to the diamond that can only be executed by the specified `owner`,
-The actual owner of the Diamond is this contract.
+The actual owner of the Diamond is this contract and not the address specified in the option.
+The latter is the owner of the Diamantaire contract instead.

-This contract add the functionality to perform atomic upggrade via method execution.
+This contract add the functionality to perform atomic upggrade with method execution.

-If you need to execute a function as an owner, you can use the following that make the tx through the `Diamantaire` contract :
+If you need to execute a function as an owner, you can use the following that make the transaction go through the `Diamantaire` contract :

 ```js
 diamond.executeAsOwner(